rotosports/rotosport-core/contracts/periphery/oracle/README.md

-# Astroport Oracle
+# Rotosports Oracle

-This demo oracle contract calculates a 1 day TWAP for a xy=k Astroport pool.
+This demo oracle contract calculates a 1 day TWAP for a xy=k Rotosports pool.

 ---